The Difference Between A CV And Resume (And When To Use Each)

 • Search for an existing employee (or several) on LinkedIn to ask a few questions about the application process and what they submitted

-If you can't get any firm answers about what type of document you should submit, turn in your concise and highly-tailored resume and use your message or cover letter to explain that you're more than happy to turn in a more detailed CV if requested.
+If you can't get any firm answers about what type of document you should submit, turn in a concise and highly-tailored resume and use your message or cover letter to explain that you're more than happy to turn in a more detailed CV if requested.

 Frequently Asked Questions